 Here, you can fix a slow hard drive or USB external hard drive easily with eight solutions without worrying about data being corrupted or inaccessible.

 On this page, we collected 10 tips that help hard drive owners define and identify if their hard drives are bad or getting issues.
 If you need help checking if the disk on your PC is working properly, follow the guide above to check the disk physically and logically, and then follow the provided tutorials to improve the disk performance instantly.
+In this video, there are many other ways available to check the hard drive's health.

 FAQs About How to Tell If Hard Drive Is Bad